Lab 1

 lab1.c:15: error: parse error before "printf"

-The 15 refers to line 15 in your source file (if you go to the emacs window and click on the first printf statement in the program, you will see L15 displayed at the bottom of the window, telling you the cursor is on line 15).
-Line 15 is actually syntactically correct.
+The 15 refers to line 15 in your source file (emacs displays the current line number at the bottom of the window; kwrite lets you find or go to a line number using the Edit --> goto menu command).
+In this case, Line 15 is actually syntactically correct.
 The error occurs a couple of lines above, but it wasn't until the compiler started working on line 15 that it detected a problem.
 This happens frequently.
 If the compiler tells you it found an error on a particular line, but you are sure that there are no errors on that line, then search for the error on the lines above the flagged line (start with the line immediately preceeding the flagged line and work backwards).
 Put the semicolon back where it belongs and recompile.

 3. This time, take the line ch1 = 'W' + int3; and switch it around to 'W' + int3 = ch1; When you compile, you'll get a fatal error that says something about an "invalid lvalue".
 This is the compiler's way of telling you that the left-hand-side of an assignment statement must be a variable, not an expression or a constant.
 Fix the error and recompile.